Working collaboratively to advance effective climate change solutions

 Respondents unanimously expressed interest in taking action on energy efficiency and recycling and reuse, followed by green energy alternatives, transportation incentives, green purchasing and supply chain adjustments.

-MBEP is currently working with several member organizations in the areas of emissions reduction targets, energy efficiency, transportation incentives and climate action advocacy, and more than 70 percent of member respondents are interested in collaborations that address climate change.
+MBEP is currently working with several member organizations in the areas of energy efficiency, transportation incentives and climate action advocacy, and more than 70 percent of member respondents are interested in collaborations that address climate change.

 As we do with each of our key initiatives, MBEP will continue to raise awareness, to share examples of the work that’s already being done to address climate change and sustainability, build intersectoral capacity and engagement, and increase innovative and practical solutions to achieve our core mission, ‘to improve the economic health and quality of life in the region.